Get the Right Care

 Sphincterotomy - Anal Fissure Surgery

-What is an anal fissure?
-In the most general terms, it is a tear in the thin tissue lining the anus.
-This tissue is called the mucosa.
+In the most general terms, an anal fissure is a tear in the thin tissue lining the anus, known as the mucosa.
 Most fissures occur when trying to pass large or hard stools during a bowel movement.
-When a tear occurs, you may experience a sudden and intense burst of pain around your anal sphincter.
-This can be accompanied by occasional spasms around the anal muscles.
-Pain may last up to several hours after your bowel movement.
-Bleeding is quite common.
+This tear can result in a sudden and intense burst of pain around the anal sphincter, often accompanied by occasional spasms in the anal muscles.
+Pain may last up to several hours after a bowel movement, and rectal bleeding is quite common.

 Why?